andrewshadura/inputplug/README.md

 arbitrary scripts on hierarchy change events (such as a device being attached, removed, enabled or disabled).

-To build the project, it's best to use [mk-configure(7)](http://github.com/cheusov/mk-configure), a build system based on [bmake(1)](http://www.crufty.net/help/sjg/bmake.html).
-If you can’t use it for some reason, a GNU Makefile is also included.
+To build the project, run `cargo build`.

 * * *